Dmitri Pavlov's Git tutorial for mathematicians

 Terminology • Environment • Local setup • Remote setup • Cloning repos • New repos • Synchronizing • Tracking changes • TeX issues • Collaboration • Submodules

-The basic idea is that all of your TeX files and any auxiliary files (e.g., macro files, source code for pictures, bibliography files, a Makefile, etc.) are stored in a git repository, where they can be edited simultaneously by all collaborators.
-If two people edit the same file, git automatically merges the changes as explained below.
-This last aspect clearly distinguishes git from file sharing services such as Dropbox, Google Drive, or Apple iCloud.
-It often happens that two coauthors edit the same paper and one of them accidentally edits an older version of the manuscript.
-Recovering from such a situation is a nightmare in the classical setup, but is quite easy in git.
+The basic idea is that all your TeX files, along with any auxiliary source files (e.g., macro files, source code for figures, bibliography files, or a Makefile) are stored in a Git repository.
+This setup enables simultaneous editing by all collaborators.
+If two collaborators edit the same file, Git automatically merges the changes.
+This feature clearly differentiates Git from file-sharing services such as Dropbox, Google Drive, and iCloud.
+As another example, a collaborator might accidentally make changes to an outdated version of the file.
+Recovering from these situations is difficult when using traditional file-sharing services but straightforward in Git.

 Terminology

-A typical git collaboration involves a remote host, i.e., a server where a copy of the repository will be stored for all your collaborators to access, and multiple local hosts, which are the machines on which you and your collaborators store your own local copies of the repository.
+Typical Git collaborations involve a remote host and multiple local hosts.
+A remote host is a server on which a copy of the repository is stored for all collaborators to access.
+A local host is a machine on which you or your collaborators store local copies of the repository.

-Some of the commands below have italic text in them, which must be substituted as follows:
+Some of the commands below contain placeholders in italic that should be replaced as follows:

 remote-host-name